Sm Head 05

 • Heart blood deficiency symptoms - nervousness, anxiety, poor memory, dizziness, paleness

-The herbs that calm the spirit are divided in two parts – ones that pacify, soften, settle the Heart, and ones that nourish the Heart.
-The former group of herbs is beneficial mostly for excess heat in the Heart/Heart fire, while the latter is prescribed rather for Heart Yin and Heart blood deficiency.
+The herbs that calm the spirit are divided in two parts – those that pacify, soften and settle the Heart, and those that nourish the Heart(1).
+The former group of herbs is beneficial mostly for excess heat in the Heart/Heart Fire, while the latter group is prescribed more for Heart Yin and Heart blood deficiency.

-How does heat in the Heart develop?
-Maybe the major cause for the accumulation of "heat in the Heart" is chronic worry and anxiety (the emotions that have a direct effect on the Heart).
-Long-term presence of these emotions could further give rise to what is called “Heart Fire" - severe heat in the Heart.
+How does "heat in the Heart" develop?
+Maybe the major cause for the accumulation of "heat in the Heart" is chronic anxiety(2) (an emotion that has direct effect on the Heart).
+It gives rise to what is called “Heart Fire" - severe heat in the Heart.

-“Heart fire” may be also transmitted from “Liver Fire”.
-The Heart is Fire element and the Liver is Wood element putting both organs in a "generating" relationship.
+“Heart Fire” may be also transmitted from “Liver Fire(2).
+In Five Elements theory the Heart is Fire element and the Liver is Wood element putting both organs in a "generating" relationship.
 Just like wood makes/generates fire the Liver transfers/generates its patterns to the Heart.
-A lot of the herbs that pacify and settle the Heart also enter the Liver.
+A lot of the herbs that pacify and settle the Heart also enter and pacify the Liver.

+Another cause for "heat in the Heart" is Yin deficiency.
 To understand how Heart Yin deficiency develops we need to make a quick review of the concept of Yin and Yang in traditional Chinese medicine.

 Since Yang in nature represents activity, light, warmth it logically represents energy/warming faculty in the human body.
 Since Yin in nature represents rest, quiet, slowness it translates into the material aspect of the human body.
-In other words Yin represents matter, blood, body fluids, while Yang is the force that makes them come to life.
+In other words Yin represents matter, blood, body fluids, while Yang is the force that makes them come to life(3).

 There is good health when Yin and Yang are in balance.
 When Yang is deficient Yin instantly becomes excessive.
 Yang deficiency manifests in coldness, lethargy, overflow.
 When there is Yin deficiency the warming principle of the body (Yang) becomes excessive which in time will lead to accumulation of heat.
 Thus Yin deficiency leads to heat accumulation.
 Therefore Heart Yin deficiency manifests with heat signs.
+Since blood belongs to Yin, deficiency of Heart blood may also manifest in heat signs.
+The cause for Heart blood deficiency can be severe bleeding(2)(3)a diet that lacks protein(2), a weak digestion as well as inherited blood deficiency conditions such as anemia.
+The second group of herbs tonify the Yin and/or the blood of the Heart.

-In traditional Chinese medicine the Heart "houses the mind".
-Heart imbalance is always spirit related so the above conditions manifest with mental restlessness, nervousness and anxiety.
-As the “house of the mind” is fragile the mind wonders homeless at night and there is insomnia and dream disturbed sleep.
-With heat/fire in the Heart there is aversion to heat, redness and mouth and tongue ulcers (the Heart opens into the tongue).
-With Heart Yin deficiency there still is heat but “deficient” type of heat manifesting in night sweats and hot palms and soles.
-With Heart blood deficiency there is paleness, poor memory and dizziness (no blood to nourish the brain).
+In traditional Chinese medicine the Heart "houses the mind"(2).
+Heart imbalance is always spirit related so the above conditions manifest with mental restlessness(2)(4), nervousness and anxiety.
+As the “house of the mind” is fragile the mind wonders homeless at night and there is insomnia and dream disturbed sleep(2)(4).
+With Heart Fire there is aversion to heat, redness and mouth and tongue ulcers(2) (the Heart opens into the tongue).
+With Heart Yin deficiency the heat is “deficient” manifesting in night sweats and hot palms and soles(4).
+With Heart blood deficiency there is paleness(2)(3), poor memory(2)(3) and dizziness(2) (not enough blood to nourish the brain).

-The herbs that subdue, settle the Heart and are mostly for excess heat/fire in the Heart are all minerals and shells.
-Being dead substances thus having no energy minerals and shells are mostly with neutral, cool and cold nature making a great remedy for excess heat conditions.
+The herbs that subdue and settle the Heart and are mostly for Heart Fire are all minerals and shells(1).
+Being dead substances thus having no energy minerals and shells are with neutral, cool and cold nature making them a great remedy for excess heat conditions.

 Major Chinese herbs